maryam-abbaasi/EMG-Data-Analysis/README.md

 * Feature extraction
 * Visualization and analysis

-This project was **developed and executed entirely on Google Colab**.
+This project was developed and executed entirely on Google Colab.
 No local Python installation is required, and the workflow is fully reproducible in cloud-based environments.

 ## Future Work